spotlightpa/poor-richard/content/news/2023-12-11-SPL_WHRIMPASS.md

 As counties have begun taking applications, overwhelming demand has left hundreds of people unable to get help, interviews with more than a dozen program administrators show.
 Another $50 million for the program was included in the state budget approved in August, but the money <a href="https://www.spotlightpa.org/news/2023/10/pennsylvania-budget-legislature-education-spending-tax-code/">remains in limbo</a> until state lawmakers can agree on additional legislation.

-<em>Update: The additional $50 million for the Whole-Home Repairs program was not included in the budget-enabling code bills passed and signed on Dec.
+<em>Update: The additional $50 million for the Whole-Home Repairs program was not included in the budget-enabling code bills passed on Dec.
 13.</em>

 The program offers income-eligible homeowners grants to address problems like leaking roofs, unsafe electrical wiring, and broken furnaces.
 The funding can also be used to make properties more energy-efficient, or accessible for people with disabilities, as well as for construction-related workforce training.